 The relative contributions of the various terms in \eqref{equ:DC_hydro} to the DC transport are shown on Fig.\,\ref{fig:EFT_contrib}.
-Quite interestingly, we see that the electric conductivity is dominated by the $\sigma_\phi^{-1} \rho^2$ term, while the heat conductivity is rather controlled by $\sigma_q$.
-This means that the behavior of the electric and heat conductivities is not related to each other at the level of EFT.
-This points out the possible reason why Wiedemann–Franz law may not be satisfied in materials with these ``gapless pinned CDW''.
-Looking at the thermopower, we see that the two terms in \eqref{equ:DC_hydro} are of the same order and cancel each other.
+Interestingly, we see that the electric conductivity is dominated by the $\sigma_\phi^{-1} \rho^2$ term, while the heat conductivity ($\bar \kappa$ and, as we checked, $\kappa = \bar \kappa - \alpha^2/\sigma$) is controlled by $\sigma_q$.
+This means that the behavior of the electric and heat conductivities is not related to each other at the level of EFT and the Wiedemann–Franz law ($\kappa/\sigma \sim T$) may not arise in materials with these ``gapless pinned CDW''.
+Looking at the thermopower, we see that the two terms in \eqref{equ:DC_hydro} are of the same order and approximately cancel each other.
 This cancellation is the reason of the sign change in $\alpha$ as seen on Fig.\,\ref{fig:DCcond}.
-It is therefore quite clear that the exact temperature where the sign changes is dependent on the various subleading contributions and therefore does not point to some conceptual change, as it would be the case with the Fermi surface reconstruction.
+Therefore, the exact temperature where the sign changes depends on subleading contributions, and does not point to some qualitative change, as it would be for Fermi surface reconstruction.

 The phenomenological features which we observe here are not specific to a particular holographic model.
-As we show in Supplementary material \ref{sec:helix}, we obtain similar results in a different setup based on a helical lattice.
+As we show in Appendix Sec.\,D, we obtain similar results in a different setup based on a helical lattice.
 The universal feature, which appears in both cases is the absence of exponential suppression of either $\sigma_q$ or $\sigma_\phi^{-1}$, leading to a nontrivial interplay between the terms in \eqref{equ:DC_hydro}.
-The remarkable cancellation of terms in $\alpha$ as well as the exchange of dominance of the $\sigma_q$ and $\sigma_\phi^{-1}$ terms in $\sigma$ and $\kappa$ are also persistent features in our data.
-This might point out some universal relation between $\gamma \sigma_\phi^{-1}$ and $\sigma_q$ as suggested in \cite{Amoretti:2019cef,Amoretti:2018tzw}.
-There it has been conjectured based on the study of the specific homogeneous holographic model, that at low temperatures $\gamma$ should saturate the universal relaxation bound $\gamma \sim \frac{\mu}{sT} \sigma_\phi \sigma_0$.
-However, as we demonstrate in Supplementary material\,\ref{sec:ebound}, we do not observe this particular saturation in our models.
+The remarkable cancellation of terms in $\alpha$ as well as the exchange of dominance of the $\sigma_q$ and $\sigma_\phi^{-1}$ terms in $\sigma$ and $\bar \kappa$ are also persistent features in our data.
+This might point out some universal relation between $\gamma \sigma_\phi^{-1}$ and $\sigma_q$ as suggested in \cite{Amoretti:2019cef,Amoretti:2018tzw}, see Appendix Sec.\,E for the further discussion on this.